bharath-kumar-yelligari/mern-ecommerce/frontend/README.md

 - Exclude the `.env` file from version control to protect sensitive information.

 ### Data seeding
-- **Get started quickly with pre-populated data**: Populate your database with sample users, products, reviews, and carts, enabling you to test functionalities without manual data entry.
+- **Get started quickly with pre-populated data**: Populate your database with a sample user and products enabling you to test functionalities without manual data entry.
+This will insert an user to login and products to work with

 **Steps**:
 - Open a new terminal window.
 - Navigate to the `backend` directory: `cd backend`
-- Run the seeding script: `npm run seed` ( This script executes the `seed.js` file within the `seed` subdirectory equivalent to running `node seed/seed.js` )
+- Run the seeding script: `npm run seed` ( This script executes the `seed.js` file within the `dev-data` subdirectory equivalent to running `node dev-data/seed.js` )
 ### Running Development Servers

 **Important:**